 Apply Now

-The National Weather Service uses the words "advisory", "watch" and "warning" to alert you to potentially dangerous weather.
+The National Weather Service uses the words advisory, watch and warning to alert you to potentially dangerous weather.
 Understanding these terms and knowing how to react can save lives.

 Support Links

 Hail is a form of precipitation which consists of balls or irregular lumps of ice.
-It forms on condensation nuclei such as dust, insects, or ice crystals, when super-cooled water freezes on contact.
+It forms on condensation nuclei such as dust, insects or ice crystals when super-cooled water freezes on contact.
 Once a hailstone is too heavy to be supported by the storm's updraft, it falls out of the cloud.
 These hailstones can range from pea-sized to softball-sized clusters of ice, with large stones falling at speeds faster than 100 mph.

 Before the hail storm